 If you are interested in being part of the men’s softball league, contact Blair Campomizzi for more information.

 NEW PARISHIONER WELCOMING COMMITTEE

 The New Parishioner Welcoming Committee has the goal of welcoming new parishioners, helping them meet others and introducing them to the various organizations and opportunities in the Parish.
 Contact Mary Gorman for more information.

-The Annual Pancake Breakfast is held on a winter Sunday morning in the Gesu Family Center.
-After each Mass, individuals and families can socialize, purchase a delicious and reasonably priced homemade pancake breakfast, and purchase tickets for a drawing held after the Noon Mass.
-This opportunity to get together is also the major fund raiser for our annual Parish Block Party in August.
-Join neighbors and friends for this yearly event.
-If you’d like to help with this event, contact Rachel Morse for more information.
+The Pancake Breakfast is held on a winter Sunday morning in the Gesu Family Center.
+After each Mass, individuals and families can socialize, purchase a delicious and reasonably priced homemade pancake breakfast, and purchase tickets for a drawing held after the 11:30 am Mass.
+This opportunity to get together is also the fund raiser for our annual Parish Block Party in August.
+Join neighbors and friends for this annual event.
+If you’d like to help, contact Rachel Morse.

-Turk-a-Tron is Gesu's Annual Pre-Thanksgiving event, with a turkey raffle, food & refreshments and fun activities for all ages.
+Turk-a-Tron is Gesu's Annual Pre-Thanksgiving event, with a turkey raffle, food and refreshments, and fun activities for all ages.
 The event is sponsored by the Community Life Commission and takes place on the Friday evening before Thanksgiving.
 All proceeds benefit the Fr.
-Robert J. McAuley, SJ Scholarship Fund, providing tuition assistance to Gesu students in kindergarten through six grade.
+Robert J. McAuley, SJ Scholarship Fund, providing tuition assistance to Gesu students in kindergarten through grade six.

 All women of the parish are members of Gesu Women’s Guild.
-This dynamic group of women provides service to our parish, hosts opportunities for prayerful reflection and hosts two major fund-raising events that provide an opportunity for the women of the parish to socialize.
-Email Kara Moore or Jane Vogelsberger for more information.
+This dynamic group of women provides service to our parish, hosts opportunities for prayerful reflection, and hosts a major fund-raising event that provides an opportunity for the women of the parish to socialize.
+Email Brianna McKeown or Nicole Garofoli for more information.